omdevteam/om/docs_src/docs/advanced_documentation.md

 1. Operations in which an action defined by the same set of parameters is applied to each data item retrieved by the monitor.
-In this case, the internal state can be used tostore the parameters.
+In this case, the internal state can be used to store the parameters.
 A good example of this case is a peak finding algorithm, which is initialized with some parameters and then applied to each frame data retrieved by the monitor.
 Another good example is a a dark frame correction algorithm, where the same dark calibration data (loaded when the algorithm is